The Campus and Facilities

 The Jane Bancroft Cook Library

 The Jane Bancroft Cook Library, completed in 1986 and honored by the American Institute of Architects for its outstanding design, is central to the academic life of New College of Florida.
 Its diverse resources, congenial atmosphere, and distinguished collections and programs have all been structured to foster independent work.
-The local library collection has several hundred thousand items and has access to over 10 million items through the State University Libraries system.
-Most print materials are arranged in Library of Congress classification in an open stack format making materials readily accessible to users.
-Electronic resources are extensive and include a catalog of all of the holdings of the State University System of Florida libraries, multiple full-text databases, electronic books and journals.
+The Cook Library collections contain several hundred thousand items while access to over 10 million items through the State University Libraries system is available to students, faculty and staff.
+A research-level e-resource collection of books, journals, and databases is accessible via the Library website.
+Most print materials are arranged by Library of Congress classification in an open stack format making materials readily accessible to users.
+An online catalog and discovery tool of the holdings of the State University System of Florida libraries enables users to borrow materials directly from other SUS libraries.
 The library offers both traditional and electronic reserve services to students.

-Cook Library receives many daily and weekly local, national, and international print newspapers.
-The library has numerous current subscriptions to scholarly journals in print or electronic format.
-Internet access is provided through multiple computer workstations and through wireless connections.
-There are photocopiers and networked printers available on site.
+Cook Library receives many daily and weekly local, national, and international print and electronic newspapers.
+The library has numerous current subscriptions to scholarly journals in print and electronic format.
+Internet access is provided through multiple computer workstations and through wireless connection.
 Remote access to all electronic resources is available to currently enrolled students, faculty, and staff.
-Library faculty offer extensive instruction to students, both individually and in-group settings, to assist them in learning to navigate the extensive resources that are available.
+Librarians offer extensive instruction to students, both individually and in-group settings, to assist them in learning to navigate the extensive resources that are available.
 Online Research Guides assist in the location of available reference tools.
 Librarians are available to assist students, faculty and staff with library resources.
 To “Meet the Librarians” go to http://libguides.ncf.edu/meetlibrarians.

 Seating adequate to accommodate in excess of 500 persons is available in Cook Library.
 These areas include a variety of settings such as lounges, display areas, and research carrels.
 The Helen N. Fagin Holocaust Collection, a special collection of Holocaust and genocide materials, is located on the first floor of the library, while the Keating Special Collections Room is located on the second floor.
-A group study room and the Senior Thesis Room are also on the first floor of Cook Library along with the Microform Room where microfilm/microfiche collection and a reader with the ability to save to a USB drive is available for use.
+The College Archives are housed in the Library with many items available online through the digital repository.
+Two group study rooms and the Thesis Room are also on the first floor of Cook Library along with other designated areas for individual and collaborative study.
+The Library also houses a microfilm/microfiche collection and a reader with the ability to save images to a USB drive is available for use.
 There are card-operated printers and photocopiers available on the first floor.
 A machine for the visually impaired is available on the first floor as well.

-The Writing Resource Center, Educational Technology Services, and the Quantitative Resource Center are located in the Academic Resource Center on the first floor of Cook Library.
+The Writing Resource Center, Educational Technology Services, Language Resource Center/Study Abroad, and the Quantitative Resource Center are located in the Academic Resource Center on the first floor of Cook Library.

 The Office of Information Technologies (IT) exists to provide excellent customer service to New College of Florida.
 This includes, but is not limited to: campus data and voice networks, whether wired or wireless; local and hosted applications, whether on campus or off-campus; internet and intranet; classroom, administrative, and dormitory technology; and media and multimedia services.
 Our constituents include staff, faculty, students and alumni.
 Different services are offered to each group and we strive to provide each with timely, complete solutions.
 The office provides strategic direction, vision and leadership for all Information Technology affecting New College of Florida.